💬 WhatsApp Updates

 Use this when you arrive at the river and don’t want to overthink it.
 Start here, then fine-tune.

-4. 4) If you had to pick only two flies for the Vaal:
+4. 4) If you had to pick only two:

 Carry a size range and vary bead weight to control depth and drift speed.
-Below are proven producers on the Vaal with quick “when to fish” notes.
+These are proven producers on the Vaal with quick “when to fish” notes.

 Perdigon nymph pattern for Vaal River Yellowfish fly fishing (fast-sinking control fly)